rowds/Bulk-Email-Sender-App-/README.md

 ## CSV File Formats

-- The user CSV file should contain the sender's email and password in each row.
+- The user CSV file should contain the sender's gmail and app password in each row.
+(For help with gmail app password refer to this - https://support.google.com/accounts/answer/185833?hl=en)
 - The recipient CSV file should contain the recipient's email in each row.

 ## Note